denscholar/My-CV-in-React/README.md

-# Getting Started with Create React App
-This my curriculum vitae built with React.
+# My curriculum vitae built with React.
 Your feedback will be very appreciated.

 Third Party library used.
 1. Material UI